-Club Fiji Resort – Tropical, cosy and modern, but isolated.
+Club Fiji Resort – Tropical, cozy, and modern resort by the beach.

-The setting is typically tropical: rustic wooden bures (bungalows) dotted among swaying palms lining manicured lawns sprinkled with thatched umbrellas and hammocks.
-All that’s missing is a decent beach: the sand is greyish, and the water shallow, but staff try to rake up the endless debris.
-The bungalows are semi-detached and would be noisy if sharing a building with a stranger, but with connecting doors and space for two extra single beds, they are great for a family.
-Comfortable and unfussy, with plenty of louvers catching the breezes, the bathroom is, however, severely undersized.
-The gardens are extensive, the pool sparkles and the overall setting is so serene, but it is fairly isolated: only accessible by taxi, or a long walk, to the facilities at Wailoaloa Beach.
+The setting is typically tropical: rustic wooden bures (bungalows) dotted among swaying palms that line manicured lawns sprinkled with thatched umbrellas and hammocks.
+All that’s missing is a good beach: the sand is grayish and the water shallow, though the staff keeps it clean.
+The bungalows are semi-detached and would be semi-private if sharing a building with a stranger, but with connecting doors and space for two extra single beds, they are great for families.
+Comfortable and unfussy, with plenty of louvers catching the breeze.
+The gardens are extensive, the pool sparkles, and the overall setting is so serene, but it is fairly isolated: only accessible by taxi and a long walk to the facilities at Wailoaloa Beach.

 Club Fiji Resort – The Basics